ariadne-cps/website/content/tutorial.md

 The additional constraint given by the I/O character is not strictly necessary, yet it is useful to construct complex systems where the roles of each component are explicit.
 Consequently, this is the preferred syntax used for the specification of automata in Ariadne.

-The costruction of an automaton can be summarized in these steps:
+The costruction of an automaton can be summarised in these steps:

   1. An automaton object is created;
   2. Variables and events are added with their I/O character;